-We are accepting applications from organizers for our August virtual Summer Institute for Organizers on Contesting Supremacism, cosponsored by Western States Center.
-This event will accept up to 24 grassroots organizers interested in a program diving deep into how to combat supremacist mobilizations, and will be tailored to the issues and needs attendees raise in their applications.
+We are accepting a second round of applications from organizers for our August virtual Summer Institute for Organizers on Contesting Supremacism, cosponsored by Western States Center.
+This event will accept up to 24 grassroots organizers interested in a program diving deep into how to combat supremacist mobilizations.

 IRMS will provide support in developing these researcher-organizer relationships and engaged research projects to help organizing against supremacist and anti-democratic mobilizations after the summer institute.
 Participants will gain access to the digital security training video from our 2021 conference and other resources.

 Trainers and facilitators include: Blu Buchanan; Sophie Bjork-James; Cloee Cooper; Julia DeCook; Alex DiBranco; Kat Enyeart; Heron Greenesmith; Becca Lewis; Meredith Pruden; Diana Sandoval

 Our gratitude to our funder, Mary’s Pence, for their support.